FormulaMonks/styleguides/css/README.md

 * Use common sense.

 ## LESS (or SASS) specifics

-* Use mixins for every property declaration that requires vendor prefixes, mixin names are prefixed with `m-`.

 * Use a mixin for declaring the `font-size` and `line-height` in `px`, to transform it into `em`, receiving the context in `px` as an optional